 Women who are pregnant or breast-feeding should avoid Spirulina since there is a lack of safety studies in this group.
-People who have the genetic condition phenylketonuria should also avoid Spirulina, as it may aggravate their condition, according to the NIH.
+People who have the genetic condition phenylketonuria should also avoid Spirulina, as it may aggravate their condition, according to the U.S. National Library of Medicine.
 Since there are not enough studies to establish a safe dose range of Spirulina, it is best to consult a doctor and follow instructions on all supplements to avoid unsafe doses.

 - Did you know astronauts snack on Spirulina?
 Learn more from the European Space Agency (opens in new tab).